 If you plan to spend a reasonable amount of time in your loft, insulation is essential (as well as legally required).
 Cavity wall insulation retains heat the best, keeping your office warm to avoid mould and damp, as well as saving you money on your energy bills with less heat escaping through the roof.

 Although it may seem the least exciting option, giving yourself a place to put those excess boxes or furniture frees up an infinite amount of space around the rest of your house, including your garage where these items may have been stored before.
 Although you won’t have an extra room to entice buyers, storage space still offers the extra value that a converted attic can bring.

 As you won’t require regular access, a permanent staircase isn’t necessary, although a drop-down ladder will invalidate the conversion’s classification as an extra room.
 However, even though it won’t be used as a living space, a storage loft will still need insulation fitting.
 While this may seem like an irritating obligation, you will quickly make back the cost of installation through savings on your energy bills.

 Whatever you decide to do with your loft extension, NK Lofts have the skill and experience to carry out high quality work across the board.

-Our qualified team are available for all bedroom and bathroom conversions, dormer work, and even attractive and cost-effective mezzanine flooring, taking care of your extension from design to finish.
+Our qualified team are available for all bedroom conversions, dormer work, and even attractive and cost-effective mezzanine flooring, taking care of your extension from design to finish.